djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_2.md

 ### Choose abstraction

 This is the situation we're currently in.
 We can't leak the implemented traits of our closure, so we're stuck implementing multiple copies of our functions to support everything that might call them.
+This has the downside of duplicating code, as well as preventing us from exploiting other traits implemented on the return type.

 ### Choose unabstraction

-We can leak our implemented traits!
+With unabstracted return types, we can leak our implemented traits!
 Now we only need one copy of our closure-returning function.
 What are the downsides?

-Some might consider this a downside:
+Here's one:

 ```rust
 fn return_mystery() -> impl Any {